metacpan/metacpan-cpan-extracted/distros/R/RT-Extension-ConditionalCustomFields/README.md

 - Patch your RT

-    ConditionalCustomFields requires a small patch to add necessary Callbacks on versions of RT prior to 4.2.3.
+    ConditionalCustomFields requires a small patch to add necessary Callbacks on versions of RT superior to 4.2.3.
+(The patch has been submitted to BestPractical in order to be included in future RT releases, as of RT 4.4.2, some parts of the patch are already included, but some other parts still required to apply this patch.)

     For RT 4.2, apply the included patch:

         cd /opt/rt4 # Your location may be different patch -p1 < /download/dir/RT-Extension-ConditionalCustomFields/patches/4.2-add-callbacks-to-extend-customfields-capabilities.patch

+    For RT 4.4.1, apply the included patch:

+        cd /opt/rt4 # Your location may be different patch -p1 < /download/dir/RT-Extension-ConditionalCustomFields/patches/4.4.1-add-callbacks-to-extend-customfields-capabilities.patch

-    For RT 4.4, apply the included patch:
+    For RT 4.4.2, apply the included patch:

-        cd /opt/rt4 # Your location may be different patch -p1 < /download/dir/RT-Extension-ConditionalCustomFields/patches/4.4-add-callbacks-to-extend-customfields-capabilities.patch
+        cd /opt/rt4 # Your location may be different patch -p1 < /download/dir/RT-Extension-ConditionalCustomFields/patches/4.4.2-add-callbacks-to-extend-customfields-capabilities.patch

 - Edit your `/opt/rt4/etc/RT_SiteConfig.pm`